 Our business and affairs are managed under the direction of our board of directors.
 The responsibilities of the board of directors include, among other things, the oversight of our investment activities, the quarterly valuation of our assets, oversight of our financing arrangements and corporate governance activities.
-Our board of directors currently consists of members, of whom are not "interested persons" of our company or of MCC Advisors as defined in Section 2(a)(19) of the 1940 Act and are "independent", as determined by our board of directors, consistent with the rules of the New York Stock Exchange.
+Our board of directors will consist of seven members, four of whom will not be "interested persons" of our company or of MCC Advisors as defined in Section 2(a)(19) of the 1940 Act and are "independent", as determined by our board of directors, consistent with the rules of the New York Stock Exchange.
 We refer to these individuals as our independent directors.
 Our board of directors elects our executive officers, who serve at the discretion of the board of directors.